WildSight-Wizards/wildlifewatcher/README.md

 * Use of healthcheck pattern
 * Use of API Gateway for exposing a specific API to access Observations and related material (videos, images)
-* Pub/Sub message broker for receiving information from the cameras
+* Pub/Sub message broker for receiving information from the cameras or integration within the system
 * Event-driven microservices architecture
 * Cameras must provide Software Over the Air functionality via specific topic in the message broker